Edmund P. Gaines: Indian affairs

-Southwest Frontier
+Southwestern frontier

 In 1836, Gaines was placed in command of the Southwest Military District.
 He was given instructions to fortify the border of the Louisiana Territory and Texas to prevent the Mexican army from threatening U.S. territory.
 He was also given orders to prevent U.S. soldiers or volunteers from crossing into Texas and fighting in the rebellion.
 When Alexander Macomb died in June 1841, he was still serving as the Army's commanding general.
 John Bell, the Secretary of War recalled the previous Scott-Gaines dispute over seniority; he quickly recommended Scott for the position in order to prevent the dispute from restarting.
 President John Tyler concurred, and Scott was appointed in July.

 Gaines was in command of the Army's Western Division at the outbreak of the Mexican–American War.
 Eager to overshadow Scott, Gaines unsuccessfully attempted to claim jurisdiction over supplies and administration of Army activities related to the war, and was reprimanded by the U.S. government for overstepping his authority when he called up Louisiana volunteers to join the force commanded by Zachary Taylor.
 Gaines was court-martialed for his continued efforts to call up volunteers, but was able to successfully defend himself.